paulregnault/mini-minipic/doc/timers.md

 ### Command line parameters

-Some parameters can be passed to MiniPIC as command line arguments:
+Some parameters can be passed to (mini)miniPIC as command line arguments:

 - `-sts` or `--save-timers-start` (unsigned int): First time step at which the timers are saved in the file `timers.json`.
 Default value is 0.
 - `-stp` or `--save-timers-period` (unsigned int): Period at which the timers are saved in the file `timers.json` from the start parameter `params.save_timers_start`.
 Default value is 0 (no output).